gunnerclark/dotnet-number-guesser/README.md

 # Technology

-Written in C# using Visual Studio 2019.
+Written in C# using .NET Framework.